SDM-TIB/ckanext-gitimport/README.md

     pip install -e .
 	pip install -r requirements.txt

+3. **Add support for the "GitHub" dataset type title in your CKAN theme**:
+   If you are using a custom CKAN theme such as `ckanext-TIBtheme`, you **must** update the method `get_dataset_type_title` in:

+   `Plugins/ckanext-TIBtheme/ckanext/TIBtheme/plugin.py`

+to this:
+    ```python
+    def get_dataset_type_title(dataset_type):
+        aux_list = {
+            'dataset': 'Dataset',
+            'vdataset': 'Imported Dataset',
+            'service': 'Service',
+            'github': 'GitHub'  # Add this line
+        }
+    ```

+    This step is required to ensure the "GitHub" dataset type displays correctly in the CKAN UI.

-3. Restart CKAN.
+5. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      sudo service apache2 reload